The vanishing of anticyclotomic $\mu$-invariants for non-ordinary modular forms: Abstract

 \section{Abstract}

 Let $K$ be an imaginary quadratic field where $p$ splits.
-We study signed Selmer groups for non-ordinary modular forms over the anticyclotomic $\Z_p$-extension of $K$, showing that their $\mu$-invariants vanish.
-This generalizes and gives a new proof of a recent result of Matar on the vanishing of the $\mu$-invariants of plus and minus signed Selmer groups for elliptic curves.
+We study signed Selmer groups for non-ordinary modular forms over the anticyclotomic $\Z_p$-extension of $K$, showing that one inclusion of an Iwasawa main conjecture involving the $p$-adic $L$-function of Bertolini--Darmon--Prasanna implies that their $\mu$-invariants vanish.
+This gives an alternative method to reprove a recent result of Matar on the vanishing of the $\mu$-invariants of plus and minus signed Selmer groups for elliptic curves.

 \subjclass[2020]{ 11R23, 11F11 (primary); 11R20 (secondary).} \keywords{Anticyclotomic extensions, Selmer groups, modular forms, non-ordinary primes, $\mu$-invariants.}